edwardguil/Aceleron/README.md

 # Aceleron
-A beautifully simple neural network framework written in C++ and Python!
+A beautifully simple, fully parallelized, neural network framework written in C++ and Python!

-This framework that covers core mechanics of traditional neural network techniques and it's approach from a high performance computing perspective.
-The C++ is a header only implementation, which allows for easy incorporation into existing projects.
+This framework covers the core mechanics of traditional neural network techniques and it's approach from a high performance computing perspective.

 ### Features:
 - Layers: